IrishMarineInstitute/igfs-data-explorer/README.md

-# igfs-data-explorer

-This project was funded through the European Maritime and Fisheries Fund.

   <h1>Informatics Phase 1 Projects</h1>
   <p><b>Informatics Projects</b></p>
   <p>Below are the links to the source code for each of the phase 1 projects.
 As well as source code there is links to docker hub images for running each of the applications</p>